Luckily, everyone else was all about the Holidays! Like these awesome bloggers:

-Another amazing Yule Log by Shellyfish at Musings from the Fishbowl!
-Her sweet little Guppy adds a perfect finishing touch with cute little star sprinkles!
+Another amazing Yule Log by Shellyfish at Musings from the Fishbowl.
+Her sweet little Guppy added a perfect finishing touch with cute little star sprinkles!

 Mihl at Seitan is my motor made a delicious Christmas Stollen and shared a German tradition with us.

 Bethany made some too-cool-for-words sugar cookies.
 Look at those zombie squirrels and kissing, giant-eyed swans!
-Would you expect any less from a blog called Spotted Devil Cat and his Vegan assistant?
+Would you expect any less from a blog with the best name ever: Spotted Devil Cat and his Vegan assistant?